Jolokia Protocol

 Some Servlet API concepts

-Before proceeding, let’s review some important concepts from Jakarta Servlet Specification 5.
+Before proceeding, let’s review some important concepts from Jakarta Servlet Specification 5 (and later).

 requestURI = contextPath + servletPath + pathInfo

-These 4 elements are accessed using these API calls:
+These 4 components are accessed using these API calls:

 • jakarta.servlet.http.HttpServletRequest.getRequestURI()